 Breast reconstruction is the surgical process of restoring an aesthetically pleasing breast following a mastectomy procedure.

 Dr. Anderson’s reconstruction can be successfully performed at the time of the mastectomy (immediate), as well as months to years later (delayed).
 This decision can depend on patient preference, her health, and a variety of other factors.

 There are several methods available at the Naderi Center for breast reconstruction, depending on your needs.
-One type of reconstruction involves a tissue expander and breast implant.
-Second, tissue from the abdomen, buttocks, or thighs can be harvested to create natural looking breast tissue.
-Nipple reconstruction can be performed, as well, creating a new nipple/areola.
+The first type of reconstruction involves a tissue expander and breast implant.
+Another type allows for tissue from the abdomen, buttocks, or thighs to be harvested to create natural looking breast tissue.
+Additionally, nipple reconstruction can be performed, creating a new nipple/areola.

-Yes, in most cases, chemotherapy will not hamper the breast reconstruction process.
-If you will need chemotherapy after your mastectomy, your oncologist and Dr. Anderson will work together to establish a timetable for breast reconstruction that allows for adequate healing for the best results.
+In most cases, chemotherapy will not hinder the breast reconstruction process.
+If you will need chemotherapy after your mastectomy, your oncologist and Dr. Anderson will work together to establish a timetable for breast reconstruction that allows for adequate healing and the best results.